ClojureBridge/tones/curriculum/01-piano-chords.md

 Meg started using Overtone functions.
 The first function she tried was `piano` with no arguments.
-Meg typed the function below in the file, `play.clj`:
+Meg typed the function on the bottom REPL window.

 ```clojure
 (piano)
 ```

-She then evaluated this line and, yes!, she heard a piano note from her computer.
+She then hit enter, yes!, she heard a piano note from her computer.
 Meg evaluated this simple function several times with joy.

 ### The `piano` function argument